35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Inflamed gallbladder

 Cholecystitis is an inflammation of the gallbladder.
 It’s most commonly caused when gallstones—which are found in around 10 per cent of adults—block the gallbladder’s main opening, trapping bile inside.
 When gallstones cause cholecystitis, the condition usually needs to be treated in hospital, possibly with surgery.
-Here’s everything you ever wanted to know about gallstone attacks—but were afraid to ask.
+Find out the gallbladder cancer symptoms you should never ignore.

 A chalazion is a…